Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 I think collectively and collaboratively.
 Forming constellations are an important part of my practice.

 I am a co-founder of two research collectives, Hong Kong Design History Network; and astra*.
 Both of these groups were founded on the ethos of criticality and curiousity while prioritising integrity and connection.
-There is something to be said for slow research - as our everyday becomes more pressing, it is all the more urgent to slow down and be present.
+There is something to be said for slow research - as our everyday becomes more pressing, I find it to be all the more urgent to slow down and be present.

-Together with these collectives, I have co-curated exhibitions, made publications, designed and facilitated workshops, and had the opportunity to exchange with people all over the world.
+Together with these collectives, I have co-curated exhibitions, made publications, presented papers, designed and facilitated workshops, and had the opportunity to exchange with people all over the world.

 hkdhnet is a design collective focused on the design history and material cultures of Hong Kong.
 We co-curated the Hong Kong Pavillion at the London Design Biennale in 2021.